Monmouth Beach Hotel — “Summer White House”

 According to a September 1916 Washington Herald report, Vice President Thomas Marshall and his wife stayed in Monmouth Beach for a weekend prior to joining President Woodrow Wilson at Shadow Lawn.

-In the neighborhood — Map of the Monmouth Clubhouse Hotel area when a president was visiting, Sanborn, 1890.
+In the neighborhood — Map of the Monmouth Beach Clubhouse Hotel area when a president was visiting, Sanborn, 1890.

 * * * * *